MicrosoftDocs/learn/learn-pr/wwl-data-ai/get-started-ai-fundamentals/includes/6-understand-generative-ai.md

 In Microsoft Azure, you can use the **Azure OpenAI service** to build generative AI solutions.
 Azure OpenAI Service is Microsoft's cloud solution for deploying, customizing, and hosting generative AI models.
 It brings together the best of OpenAI's cutting edge models and APIs with the security and scalability of the Azure cloud platform.

 Azure OpenAI supports many foundation model choices that can serve different needs.
-These models can be deployed and tested in **Azure OpenAI Studio**, a user interface that makes it simple to manage, develop, and customize generative AI models.
+The service features are available for use and testing in the **Azure OpenAI Studio** and other programming languages.
+You can use the Azure OpenAI Studio user interface to manage, develop, and customize generative AI models.

 ![A screenshot of the home page of the Azure OpenAI studio interface which includes quick-start buttons.](../media/azure-openai-studio.png)